oemof/oemof-solph/doc/developing_oemof.rst

 Contribute to the documentation
 -------------------------------

-See the developer version of the documentation of the dev branch at `readthedocs.org <http://oemof.readthedocs.org/en/latest/>`_.
+If you want to contribute by improving the documentation (typos, grammar, comprehensibility), please use the developer version of the dev branch at
+`readthedocs.org <http://oemof.readthedocs.org/en/latest/>`_.
+Every fixed typo helps.

 Contribute to new components
 ----------------------------

 You can develop a new component according to your needs.
-Therefore you can use the module oemof.solph.customs which collects custom components created by users and lowers the entry barrier for contributing.
+Therefore you can use the module oemof.solph.custom which collects custom components created by users and lowers the entry barrier for contributing.

-Your code should fit to the :ref:`style_guidlines_label`, but not necessarily to the :ref:`naming_conventions_label`.
-Also compatiblity to the results-
-API must not be guaranteed.
+Your code should fit to the :ref:`style_guidlines_label` and the docstring should be complete and hold the equations used in the constraints.
+But there are several steps you do not necessarily need to fulfill when contributing to oemof.solph.custom: you do not need to meet the :ref:`naming_conventions_label`.
+Also compatiblity to the results-API must not be guaranteed.
 Further you do not need to test your components or adapt the documentation.
 These steps are all necessary once your custom component becomes a constant part of oemof (oemof.solph.components) and are described here: :ref:`_coding_requirements_label`.
 But in the first step have a look at existing custom components created by other users in oemof.solph.custom and easily create your own if you need.

 Collaboration with pull requests
 --------------------------------